cemcen/Veamy/README.md

 </ol>

 <h2>Acknowledgements</h2>
-Veamy depends on three external open source libraries, whose code is included in the repository.
+Veamy depends on two external open source libraries, whose code is included in the repository, inside the <b>lib</b> folder.
 <ul>
-<li> <a href="https://www.cs.cmu.edu/~quake/triangle.html"> Triangle - A Two-Dimensional Quality Mesh Generator and
-Delaunay Triangulator. </a></li>
-<li><a href="http://www.angusj.com/delphi/clipper.php"> Clipper - an open source freeware library for clipping and offsetting lines and polygons. </a></li>
+<li><a href="https://github.com/capalvarez/Delynoi"> Delynoi: an object-oriented C++ library for the generation of polygonal meshes </a></li>
 </ul>
 Linear algebra aspects are handled using:
 <ul>